voltrue2/gracelog/README.md

 #### color

-If set to true, gracenode will color log text.
+If set to true, gracelog will color log text.

 Each log level has different color.